-In 2016 the Fair Partner Shoot-out was established in partnership with NICA and OABA, raising over \$10,000.
+In 2016 the Fair Partner Shoot-out was established in partnership with NICA and OABA, in February raising over \$10,000.

-${\rm A}$ fire in the trade show area cancelled Tom Umiker's President's Party.
+A fire in the trade show area canceled Tom Umiker's President's Party.

 The Fair Trip was to the Minnesota State Fair.